cornzyblack/specter_hw/README.md

 To run the second scraper, you need to have Chrome and ChromeDriver installed.
 You can see here for how to download [Google Chrome](https://www.google.com/chrome/) and [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)

 ## To Setup a Python 3  Virtual  Environment
+After you have installed Python, you can run the following in your Terminal

 ```python3 -m venv /path/to/new/virtual/environment```